D O M I N I Q U E C R O

 First Class BA Fine Art degree, Kingston University, 2015.

-People Just Watch TV screening, It’s Her Factory, The Victoria, Walthamstow, 2019.
+People Just Watch TV screening, It’s Her Factory, The Victoria, London, 2019.

-Green Fingers screened with Autumnmusic (now Faultress), BBC Music Introducing Live, London 2019.
+Green Fingers screening with Faultress, BBC Music Introducing Live, London 2019.

-Wearing a Stranger’s Genes screening, It’s Her Factory, The Victoria, Walthamstow, 2018.
+Wearing a Stranger’s Genes screening, It’s Her Factory, The Victoria, London, 2018.

 Fr33dom Road, The Bernie Grant Art Centre, London, 2018.
 Supported by Arts Council England.